TritonDataCenter/node-verror/README.md

-As described in Joyent's [Best Practices for Node.js Error Handling], it's useful to decorate Error objects with additional properties so that callers can not only handle each kind of error differently, but also construct their own error messages (e.g., to localize them, format them, aggregate them by kind, and so on).
-To do this, pass an object as the first argument:
+As described in Joyent's [Best Practices for Node.js Error Handling], it's useful to decorate Error objects with additional properties so that callers can not only handle each kind of error differently, but also construct their own error messages (e.g., to localize them, format them, aggregate them by type, and so on).
+To add properties to an Error, pass them in an object as the first argument.
+For example:

     var VError = require('verror');
     var err1 = new VError({